 - Delete access on a directory gives the ability to remove files or empty subdirectories from the directory.

 - With administer access on a directory, it is possible to change the ACL of the directory.

 - A user with lock access on a directory can put advisory locks on files within the directory.

-For more detailed information about File Permissions on AFS:
+For more detailed information about Access Control in AFS: